Juggling – Ultimate Resource Page

 Having a teacher is fantastic, having dozens of available teachers is what makes learning to juggle online unique and valuable.
 If you don’t fancy the above tutorial, or just want to have a few different perspectives have a look at these videos also teaching the 3 ball cascade:

 Another nicely edited tutorial that breaks down each step, and gives tips along the way.
+This one is both fun and funny.

 Learn to Juggle 4 Balls